 - The paper can get yellowish over time due to oxidation.

 - It’s dull and brown.
-There aren’t really any nice colours or patterns.
+There aren’t really any nice colors or patterns.
 You’ll want something much nicer to fold anything you plan on displaying.

-If you’re looking for an excellent package of test papers check out this 10 colour pack of 50 sheets of Kraft paper.
+If you’re looking for an excellent package of test papers, check out this 10-color pack of 50 sheets of Kraft paper.

-Washi is a traditional Japanese paper that’s made by hand using long plant fibres.
-This paper has a very unique Japanese look and feel usually with traditional Japanese designs.
-It’s very thick paper and has a soft and rich feel almost like fabric.
+Washi is a traditional Japanese paper that’s made by hand using long plant fibers.
+This paper has a very unique Japanese look and feel, usually with traditional Japanese designs.
+It’s very thick paper and has a soft and rich feel, almost like fabric.

 - Washi is very strong and durable.

-- It comes in very beautiful and unique Japanese-style designs.
+- It comes in stunning and unique Japanese-style designs.

 - This paper can be a little bit more on the expensive side.

 Mulberry paper is similar to washi paper.
-It’s a hand made paper made out of plant fibres from mulberry trees.
+It’s a handmade paper made out of plant fibers from mulberry trees.
 It has a very unique look.
-You can see the plant fibres in each sheet and every sheet is unique.
-Like washi paper this paper is also much thicker than other types.
+You can see the plant fibers in each sheet, and every sheet is unique.
+Like washi paper, this paper is also much thicker than other types.

-- It’s very hard to use for origami because it’s so thick and doesn’t hold creases very well.
+- It’s hard to use for origami because it’s thick and doesn’t hold creases very well.

-- Often you’ll need to treat the paper first to get crisp enough to fold.
+- Often, you’ll need to treat the paper first to get it crisp enough to fold.

-- Definitely one of the more expensive kinds of paper.
+- It’s one of the more expensive kinds of paper.

-Mulberry paper certainly looks nice but it’s definitely not easy to use.
-If you’re interested in this paper check out this beautiful package of 50 sheets with multiple colours.
+Mulberry paper certainly looks nice, but it’s definitely not easy to use.
+If you’re interested in this paper, check out this beautiful package of 50 sheets with multiple colors.

-Foil paper is shiny and reflective on one side and the back of the paper is usually just white although sometimes you can find other colours.
-It’s quite thin, measures around 50 gsm and has a smooth texture.
-To make this paper a colour is printed onto a roll foil which is then glued to regular paper using acrylic styrene.
-After it’s dried the paper is cut into squares and whatever shapes and sizes are needed.
+Foil paper is shiny and reflective on one side, and the back of the paper is usually just white, although sometimes you can find other colors.
+It’s pretty thin, measures around 50 GSM, and has a smooth texture.
+To make this paper, a color is printed onto a roll foil, which is then glued to regular paper using acrylic styrene.
+After it’s dried, the paper is cut into squares and whatever shapes and sizes are needed.

 - It comes in tons of different varieties from many different manufacturers.